 In order to progress through the Nursing Program, a student must achieve a theory grade of "C" or better in every required course; satisfactorily complete all labs and clinical hours; and maintain a grade of "C" or better with satisfactory clinical performance.

-Students are expected to maintain professional behaviors identified for the Associate Degree in Nursing Program.
+Students are expected to maintain professional behaviors identified for the Nursing - Associate of Applied Science Program.
 Individual course syllabi/guides will identify grading parameters.
 The following grading scale will be used throughout the nursing program for all RNSG courses: